JakubSlawecki/HorizontalScrollViewWithAnimation/README.md

 # HorizontalScrollViewWithAnimation
-Horizontal Scroll View with animation using SwiftUI and GeometryReader.
+Horizontal and Vertical Scroll View with animation using SwiftUI and GeometryReader.